 Wingspan starts the moment your child is dismissed from school, and runs until 6pm.

 Your child is either picked up by Wingspan staff, or dropped off by their classroom teacher at a general meeting area right when the school day ends.
 During these transition times, students have access to games, art supplies and outdoor areas when the weather cooperates.
 We also have a space set aside for students to work on homework during this time.

 3:30 – 5:00PM: CLUB TIME (times may shift depending on school)

 During this time, your child attends their arts-enrichment class.
 These 90-minute classes are taught by Wingspan Teaching Artists.
 All Wingspan TAs are professional artists in their field.

 5:00 – 6:00PM: AFTERCLUB & PICK-UP

 You can pick up your child anytime between 5 and 6pm.
 During this time, we also have art supplies, games and play equipment for supervised free time.
 Please note: ALL students MUST be picked up by 6pm.
-Pickups after 6pm can result in late fees.
+Pickups after 6pm will result in late fees.

 Does Wingspan provide a snack?

 Yes!
 Wingspan provides your child with a daily snack.
 We offer a variety of snacks each day, however you are welcome to pack an additional snack for your child.